d4n3sh/thedaneshproject/content/posts/2012-05-22-liquid-skies-awesome-short-movie-by-annis-naeem.md

 ---
 Liquid Skies.
 An awesome short film by [Annis Naeem][1], student at Art Center College of Design.

-> Liquid Skies is the story of an astronaut hurtling across the universe&#8211;past suns you and I may never glimpse, yet fighting battles we may all face ourselves one day.
+> Liquid Skies is the story of an astronaut hurtling across the universe-past suns you and I may never glimpse, yet fighting battles we may all face ourselves one day.

 I love the soundtrack, [Fools Rhythm by Two Fingers][2].